 “Electric vehicles are worse for carbon emissions than gasoline vehicles” – this old claim continues to float around.
 We did a careful analysis using 2022 numbers and find that under almost no circumstances would this be true.
-TLDR: electric vehicle emits 2-5 times less per mile or kilometer traveled for three scenarios: clean grid countries like France, mixed grid countries like US, and dirtier grid countries like China.
+TLDR: electric vehicle emits 2-5 times less carbon dioxide per mile or kilometer traveled for three scenarios: clean grid countries like France, mixed grid countries like US, and dirtier grid countries like China.
 But read on if you want to understand the way to get to this conclusion yourself, both objective readers and skeptics alike.

 It’s worth revisiting now, in 2022, what Lomborg wrote before, compared to now with almost 9 years of technology improvements, policy changes, and evolution of the commercial landscape of electric vehicles.
 We find that the way the world moved has been decidedly in the positive for electric vehicles, in terms of data, technology development, and global thinking.
 Even the WSJ has turned and argued that electrification of cars will have a major impact on carbon reduction.

 Lomborg continues to make half claims and strange calculations about electrification bringing down global temperature by 0.0009 degrees.
 It’s not clear if he understands the concept of quantitative uncertainty and error propagation to reach these types of ridiculous conclusions.
 But that’s really an entirely different article to talk about lack of numerical incompetence.
 In addition, Lomborg has turned his attention toward the development angle, proposing vaguer arguments that our current course is harmful to development.
 Anyway, on to the analysis which is useful regardless of what antics Lomborg is up to.